-- The ability to qualify as a depository for public funds in accordance with state law: - The ability to provide requested information or financial statements for the periods specified; - The ability to meet all requirements in the banking RFP; - Lowest net banking service cost, consistent with the ability to provide an appropriate level of service; and - The creditworthiness and financial stability of the bank.
+- The ability to qualify as a depository for public funds in accordance with state law; - The ability to provide requested information or financial statements for the periods specified; - The ability to meet all requirements in the banking RFP; - Lowest net banking service cost, consistent with the ability to provide an appropriate level of service that is most advantageous to the District; and - The creditworthiness and financial stability of the bank. - b.

-b.
 Authorized Brokers/Dealers